tbumke/ansible-role-pik3s/README.md

 pik3s
 =========

-Ansible role to manage Raspberry Pi K3s cluster.
+Ansible role to manage Raspberry Pi HA K3s cluster.

+> Note: This role only supports the deployment of **server nodes**.

 Requirements
 ------------

-None.
+It is recommended that you use an external SSD. etcd is write intensive and neither SD cards nor eMMC cannot handle the IO load.
+See K3s' [requirements](https://docs.k3s.io/installation/requirements?os=pi) for Raspberry Pi for details.

 Role Variables
 --------------